France Celebrates la Fête de la Science

 More and more associations are joining the French Science Festival.
 They provide support and diversity in the actions carried out in the country.
 With this interactive map of France, you can find out what local events are organized for the science fair in every region.

 French companies and their research and development sectors, or R&D, are increasingly present at la Fête de la science.
-It is a privileged moment to communicate on the latest technological innovations and their effects on our daily lives.
-Example: The French multinational electric utility company (EDF) is among the participants this year.
+It is a privileged moment to communicate about the latest technological innovations and their effects on our daily lives.
+Example: The French multinational electric utility company (EDF) has already been among the participants.

 The objectives of the science festival

 - improve communication between researchers and the public: it allows citizens to interact with the scientific community by discovering or questioning knowledge, techniques, innovations